'DHAKA ART SUMMIT 2020: SEISMIC MOVEMENTS'

-Mixed-Media Installation (Photographs, Videos, Falcha)
+Medium: Mixed-Media Installation (Photographs, Videos, Falcha)

 Artree Nepal is the part of The Collective Body Section at Dhaka Art Summit 2020 “Seismic Movements” co-curated by Diana Campbell and Kathryn Weir.
 This project is kindly supported by Contemporary Art of Nepal Foundation.

-Over one hundred artists, researchers and community members, displayed in seventeen private and public venues in September 2015, had a consoling effect on the local communities, participants, audiences and participants themselves; the project managed to activate a slow ‘re-fabrication’ of the daily socio-cultural interactions that had been disrupted by the earthquake.
-A dozen site-specific and collaborative works showcased stories of people and community, their pain but most importantly their resistance.
-It also requestioned how community-based art can challenge artists to reassess their roles.
+Over one hundred artists, researchers, and community members presented their works in seventeen private and public venues during September 2015.
+This facilitated conversations and moments of healing for local communities, participants, and audiences; the project managed to catalyze a slow ‘re-fabrication’ of the daily socio-cultural interactions that had been disrupted by the earthquake.
+A dozen site-specific and collaborative works showcased stories of people and community, their pain, but most importantly their resistance and resilience.
+It also interrogated how community-based art can challenge artists to reassess their roles during times of crises.